 If a silicone breast implant ruptures, you will have to undergo surgery to have it removed, along with any silicone that has hardened in the breast tissue.
 During the surgery, you can choose to have a new implant put in to replace the old one.

 Recently, some reports have come out that correlate silicone breast implants with a rare blood cancer called Anaplastic Large Cell Lymphoma (ALCL).
 The reports indicated that more than 40% of the women who developed ALCL after receiving breast implants had received textured silicone breast implants.
 These findings are not conclusive.
-Dr. Schusterman is an expert on silicone breast implants and will answer all of your questions regarding potential risks during your consultation.
+Houston silicone implants expert, Dr. Schusterman will answer all of your questions regarding potential risks during your consultation.

 Generally, the cost of a breast augmentation surgery in Houston ranges from around $5,000 to $7,000.
 There are many factors that go into that estimate, and one of them is the type of material you select.
 Silicone breast implants are usually around $1,000 more expensive than saline breast implants, and teardrop or “gummy bear” implants are an additional cost.